klanderfri/CardReaderLibrary/README.md

 ## What else to know?
 Not much.
 This program should be quite straightforward.

-Developers and curious useres might want to head for the CONTRIBUTING.md file though.
+Developers and curious users might want to head for the CONTRIBUTING.md file though.